jorgenmk/ntn-docs/readme.md

     Received data for socket socket_id=0, buffer_size=15:
             somebytesofdata

+# Serial Modem

+Unzip the firmware package downloaded from the nRF9151DK product page.

+    unzip nrf9151dk_mfw-2.0.2_sdk-3.1.0.zip

+Load the serial modem application from the extracted package:

+    nrfutil device program --firmware img_app_bl/nrf9151dk_serial_lte_modem_2025-08-14_6c6e5b32.hex

+On the development PC use your favorite terminal emulator and connect to your nRF9151 DK:

+    minicom /dev/ttyACM0

+Upon reset of the nRF9151DK the application should print the string `Ready` to the serial terminal.

+Currently the serial modem needs a full CRLF at the end of commands to properly start processing.
+Check your terminals settings to make sure it works.
+Typing in the string `AT\r\n` should return the string `OK`.

+Note that this application does not echo characters back, like modem_shell did above.

+After running the following AT commands, the device should be connected to the callbox:

+    AT+CFUN=0
+    AT%CELLULARPRFL=2,0,4,0
+    AT%CELLULARPRFL=2,1,1,0
+    AT%XSYSTEMMODE=0,0,0,0,1
+    AT%LOCATION=2,"63.421","10.437","160",0,0
+    AT%XBANDLOCK=2,,"256"
+    AT+CPSMS=0
+    AT+CFUN=1

+Now you should be able to run the AT command `AT+CGDCONT?` and get output indicating we are connected aand have IP address from callbox:

+    +CGDCONT: 0,"IP","test123","192.168.3.2",0,0
+    OK

+Now SLM AT commands should work, running `AT#XGETADDRINFO="www.google.com"` shoud return something like:

+    OK
+    #XGETADDRINFO: "216.58.207.228"

 # Summary

-We now have a working emulated NTN connection between the nRF9151DK and the callbox.
+We now have a working NTN connection between the nRF9151DK and the callbox.

-Using the same modem_shell application and a cellular NTN operator SIM card, the same procedure should work connecting to a real satellite.
+Using the modem_shell or serial_modem application and a cellular NTN operator SIM card, the same procedure should work connecting to a real satellite.

 The callbox has a web GUI page that displays logs and device connection information at its IP address: `http://<callbox ip>/`.

-# Missing:
-- Public link to ntn mfw
-- Public link to mosh ntn build